SAP IDM – Introduction

 These days Organizations are in great pressure of increasing the speed of deploying new apps and systems in their global network to achieve the context of e-Business with partners and customers.
 One of the extreme challenge facing here is gathering the information of Identity of the resources which are distributed across multiple and incomparable sources.

-The main objective of the Identity Management is to centralize and update all Identity data within the enterprise.
+The main objective as per Identity Management definition is to centralize and update all Identity data within the enterprise.
 Normally this Identity data is stored and managed individually in each application, this require manual maintenance on each app leads to inconsistency and low data quality.
 Considering these factors SAP has launched a wonderful product SAP IDM i.e. SAP Identity Management.

 Multiple access is consolidated and liked to each other via sap idm rest api to achieve Single sign-on via SAP SSO i.e. SAP Single Sign On.
 This is done by setting up SAP SSO Server and doing SAP SSO Configurations and setting up SAP IDM Security under SAP Securities.
 Which is further linked to SAP Authorisations.